 Prepare the eggs by breaking into a bowl and add a quantity of milk as if you were going to make an omelette with the mixture.
 Now whisk the eggs and milk mixture together.
 Add salt and pepper and whisk again.
 You can also add a teaspoon of Sesame Oil to the egg mixture if you want the authentic Chinese taste.

 Heat up a wok and add the groundnut oil.
 Add the chicken and fry off until opaque.
-Add your onions and garlic to the wok and continue to fry for 2 mins.
+Add your onions and garlic also add some dark soy sauce to the wok and continue to fry for 2 mins.
+Add a half teaspoon of MSG (Mono Sodium Glutamate) to this mixture.
 Add your mushrooms if required and fry for additional 1 minute.
 Season with some salt and pepper.
 Now add the rice to the wok and stir through to mix together all the ingredients.

 In a separate frying pan or wok heat up some vegetable oil and pour in the egg mixture to fry off as if you were making and omelette.
 When almost set add to the Rice and Chicken mixture and stir through continue to heat for an additional minute or 2 until you can see that the egg mixture has completely cooked.